 15. Herbicide Toxicity

-The new growth will be under-sized, deformed, with patches of dead tissue on the leaves.
-Be careful when using different kids of weed killers around palms.
+Look out for under-sized, deformed new growth with patches of dead tissue on the leaves.
+Take extra care when using various types of weed killers around your palms.

 16. Leaf Spots